skaringa/colormaps-mpl/docs/usage.md

     ColorMap cmap = creg.getColorMap("Blues");

-For a reference of all names see the picture above.
+For a reference of all names see this [reference](reference.md).
 All names that are currently registered in the ColorMapRegistry may be retrieved with:

     creg.getAllNames();